Where are Pender County shelters?

 What should I bring to a shelter?

 Shelters will provide food, water, and bathrooms.
 You should bring your disaster supply kit if you can.
-If you can’t, at least try to bring a hygiene items (tooth brush, deodorant, etc.), blanket, pillow, any needed medications, and identification papers.
+If you can’t, at least try to bring hygiene items (tooth brush, deodorant, etc.), blanket, pillow, any needed medications, and identification papers.
 A limited number of cots are available, but are intended only for those with physical limitations that do not allow them to get on or up from the floor easily (the elderly, pregnant, physically disabled, etc.).
 Although food will be provided, you should bring snacks that you and your family like.
 Meal times may not be at the time you are used to eating.
 Due to COVID-19, you should also bring a face mask, hand sanitizer, and other personal cleaning items you have available.

 What should I NOT bring to a shelter?

 All shelters are in school buildings, therefore, drugs, alcohol, and firearms are not allowed.
-Remember, there will be families with young children staying at the shelters, so try to be considerate of others when considering what is appropriate to bring.
+Remember, there will be families with young children staying at the shelters, so try to be considerate of others when deciding what is appropriate to bring.

 Are shelters safe?